Professional Plating at Home — 7 Techniques That Make Dinner Look Restaurant-Quality

 • Build components upward and to the sides, not outward toward the rim

 Probably should have opened with this section, honestly.
 If there is one thing that separates a restaurant plate from a home plate on sight, it’s what happens to the sauce.
 At home, sauce goes over the food.
-In a professional kitchen, sauce almost never goes over the food — it goes under it, or beside it, placed deliberately before the protein lands on top.
+In a professional kitchen, sauce almost never goes over the food— it goes under it, placed deliberately before the protein ever touches down.

 Pouring sauce over a finished protein hides the food.
-It hides the sear on a piece of chicken thigh, it hides the crust on a piece of fish, it makes a beautifully cooked piece of meat look like it’s drowning.
-Sauce placed under the protein does the opposite — the food sits elevated on the sauce, visible from all angles, and the sauce acts as a frame rather than a cover.
+It buries the sear on a chicken thigh, covers the crust on a piece of fish, makes a beautifully cooked piece of meat look like it’s drowning.
+Sauce placed under the protein does the opposite— the food sits elevated, visible from all angles, and the sauce acts as a frame rather than a cover.
+That’s what makes this technique — it’s genuinely easier once you get it right.

-The swoosh technique is how you make that sauce placement look intentional rather than just plopped.
+The swoosh is how you make that placement look intentional rather than plopped.
 Here’s the exact process:

 1. Spoon two to three tablespoons of sauce into the center of the plate.